-For 2021, we’re keeping with the Halloween theme, but we’re swapping out our annual Vampire-O at night for a Skeleton Bones event during the day.
+For 2021, we’re keeping with a Halloween theme, but we’re swapping out our annual Vampire-O at night for a Skeleton Bones event during the day.
 Due to the continued presence of the COVID-19 pandemic and the fact that Vampire-O usually draws a lot of kids (too young to be vaccinated), we felt that the mass start and punchcard-swapping format wasn’t an ideal event this year.
-Details and schedule for the Skeleton Bones event to come.
+We hope to have Vampire-O back for October 2022.

 The Choose Your Adventure Series is meant to be fun, social, friendly for beginners, yet interesting for seasoned veterans.
-Everyone starts together, so run head-to-head with your friends or against your rivals.
-Who will visit the most checkpoints within the time limit?
+Who will visit the most “skeleton bone” checkpoints within the time limit?
 Who will run the fastest?
-And with vampires roaming the woods at this event, who will avoid getting bitten?

 This format is great for beginners!
 With many checkpoints along trails and open areas, you’ll be sure to visit a lot!
 And if there’s one that’s hard to find, don’t worry, you can skip it and keep going.
 For the advanced navigators, the races will be a challenging exercise in figuring out the most efficient and optimal route to try to get them all

 If you need a waiver to print and sign for a youth attending without parent/guardian, download here.

 Like most Choose Your Adventure events, there are 24 checkpoints to find in the park, split in half so that 12 are on Map 1 and 12 are on Map 2.
 You have 75 minutes, and you can start anytime between 10:15am and 12:15pm.